-The public-facing MNSFA website, Shop Minnesota Florists, is dedicated to protecting hard working Minnesota Florists.
-It helps them make direct connections to the consumer, eliminating the middlemen and order-gatherers that so often eat up much of the profit in the floral industry.
-The website provides retail consumer with the knowledge and confidence to trust their business to a capable and qualified, Minnesota state florist.
-The primary objective is to drive a more educated floral consumer directly to our Minnesota Florist members.
+A public-facing MNSFA website, Shop Minnesota Florists, was dedicated to protecting hard working Minnesota Florists.
+It helped them make direct connections to the consumer, eliminating the middlemen and order-gatherers that so often eat up much of the profit in the floral industry.
+The website provided retail consumer with the knowledge and confidence to trust their business to a capable and qualified, Minnesota state florist.
+Unfortunately this website appears to have been offline since some time in 2021.

 The Minnesota State Florist Association created a certification program for retail florists called the Minnesota Certified Florist (MNCF).
 A Minnesota Certified Florist is a florist who has proven they have professional expertise and passed a certification process.
 They join select group of floral professionals who have made a commitment to individual excellence within this industry.

 The Professional Certified Florist Program is one of the most complete floral education programs in the industry.
 It is designed to benefit everyone in a flower shop – from sales to designers to shop owners – and provides a standard of professional excellence which is recognized throughout the industry.